Cubs vs. Braves Player Props Betting Odds

 Acuna Stats

-- Acuna has hit safely in 10 games in a row.
-During his last 10 games he is batting .356 with two doubles, a triple, five home runs, a walk and eight RBI.
+- Acuna hopes to build on an 11-game hitting streak in this matchup.
+During his last 10 games he is batting .378 with two doubles, a triple, four home runs, a walk and seven RBI.

 Acuna Recent Games